PREPARE THE WAY OF THE LORD

 If not for his humility and simplicity, John the Baptist would have succeeded only in projecting and proclaiming himself as the Elijah who was to come rather than Jesus the Messiah who was to come into the world.

-Unfortunately today, John’s kind of humility and simplicity is very rare.
-Many ministers of God today would pay any price or do anything to be recognized and called by special designations or appellations.
+Unfortunately, today, John’s kind of humility and simplicity is scarce.
+Today, many ministers of God would pay any price or do anything to be recognized and called by special designations or appellations.

-We must constantly, consistently or continually remember that we are in the world, not to make ourselves known to people or to draw people’s attention and affection toward ourselves, but to make Christ known to people and to draw people’s attention and affection to Christ alone.
+We must constantly, consistently, or continually remember that we are in the world, not to make ourselves known to people or to draw people’s attention and affection toward ourselves, but to make Christ known to people and to draw people’s attention and devotion to Christ alone.

 Second, John the Baptist was pleased to decrease so that Christ may increase.

-There came a time when some of John’s disciples who were spiritually undiscerning called his attention to his fame and followers dwindling down as a result of his continuous public testimony or proclamation of Jesus as the Christ, the Messiah and the Saviour of the world.
+There came a time when some of John’s disciples, who were spiritually undiscerning, called his attention to his fame and followers dwindling due to his continuous public testimony or proclamation of Jesus as the Christ, the Messiah, and the Saviour of the world.

 They sought to provoke John to envy or jealousy, saying, “Rabbi, He who was with you beyond the Jordan, to whom you have testified–behold, He is baptizing, and all are coming to Him!”
 (John 3:26 NKJV).

 However, John the Baptist was quick to rebuke and remind them, saying, “You yourselves bear me witness, that I said, ‘I am not the Christ,’ but, ‘I have been sent before Him.’
 “He who has the bride is the bridegroom; but the friend of the bridegroom, who stands and hears him, rejoices greatly because of the bridegroom’s voice.
 Therefore this joy of mine is fulfilled.
 “He must increase, but I must decrease.”
 (John 3:28-30 NKJV).